-Juanlu, Man-Yu

-For and on behalf of PricewaterhouseCoopers, Taiwan
+Juanlu, Man-Yu Wu, Han-Chi For and on Behalf of PricewaterhouseCoopers, Taiwan March 8, 2024

-March 3, 2023

-Wu, Han-Chi

 The accompanying consolidated financial statements are not intended to present the financial position and results of operations and cash flows in accordance with accounting principles generally accepted in countries and jurisdictions other than the Republic of China.
 The standards, procedures and practices in the Republic of China governing the audit of such financial statements may differ from those generally accepted in countries and jurisdictions other than the Republic of China.
-Accordingly, the accompanying consolidated financial statements and report of independent accountants are not intended for use by those who are not informed about the accounting principles or auditing standards generally accepted in the Republic of China, and their applications in practice.
+Accordingly, the accompanying consolidated financial statements and independent auditors' report are not intended for use by those who are not informed about the accounting principles or auditing standards generally accepted in the Republic of China, and their applications in practice.